Obscuretone/obscuretone.github.io/public/posts/en/lossy.md

 ## The Employer Also Lies By Compression

-Candidates are often told not to exaggerate.
+Candidates are often told not to exaggerate, which is fair enough, but employers should hear the same advice.

-Fair enough.

-Employers should hear the same advice.

 A job description exaggerates when it describes maintenance as greenfield development, chaos as autonomy, understaffing as ownership, emergency response as fast pace, or unclear priorities as ambiguity.